-CVA / Stroke and Incontinence Condition
+CVA / Stroke And Incontinence

 A stroke occurs when the blood supply to the brain is cut off, this can be caused by either a blockage in the brain or a bleed in or around the brain.
 Many strokes happen because the arteries become hardened over time, your lifestyle, certain medical conditions and age can cause your arteries to harden and narrow.

-Symptoms of CVA/ Stroke
+Symptoms Of CVA/ Stroke

 Strokes happen very suddenly but there are some key symptoms that you can look out for.
 If symptoms can be recognised and treated quickly, then the patient is more likely to survive or make a recovery.